Thank you, everybody, for sticking around here and listening to the Rush Limbaugh Show.

 All right.

-I I I you know, I think I will do a cooking workshop.
+You know, I think I will do a cooking workshop.

-I've had listeners to this program today, including Jim from out in Washington, ask me to update the listeners on my experiments with with pizza dough.
+I've had listeners to this program today, including Jim from out in Washington, ask me to update the listeners on my experiments with pizza dough.

-Snurdley asked me if they got me an easy bake oven, people.
+Snerdley asked me if they got me an easy bake oven, people.

 They didn't get me an apron.

-I'm my pizza dough is is going I'm having a hard time actually still shaping it.
+I'm having a hard time actually still shaping it.

-I gotta figure out the shape.
+I got to figure out the shape.

 But I made one for the kids and my wife.